jpdev69/CounselMate-system/VISUALIZATION_README.md

 ## Overview

-The visualization system provides multiple endpoints and utilities to analyze violation data:
+The visualization system provides multiple endpoints and utilities to analyze violation data.

+Note: All analytics endpoints only include admission slips that have been approved (status = 'approved').
 - **Student violations**: Who has the most/least violations
 - **Course analysis**: Which courses have the most violations
 - **Violation types**: Distribution of violation types